Chapter 11 : Momentary Lapse of Intimacy

 It dissolved for him, and he quickly pushed his way inside.
-Dominique's headquarters were dark and held no sign of her.
-He whispered out, "Dom?"
+Dominique's living quarters were dark and held no sign of her.
+He whispered, “Dom?”

 He heard her murmur from somewhere, and he slipped into her bedroom.
 He found her sitting on her bed, holding her knees to her chest and slowly rocking back and forth.
 He sat down in front of her without a word, folding his hands in his lap.
 She rubbed her face painfully and moaned.
 “Oh, Jamie.
 I'm an awful person.”

 “Ugh,” she moaned.
 “Don't tell Vic.
 Please?
 Don't tell Victoire.”

 “Of course.
 Dom, you're my best friend.”
 He felt as if that one sentence said so much.
 It had been years since either of them had asked the other to keep a secret.
 If they shared something, sometimes it was automatically a given that they wouldn't share the information with anyone else; there seemed to be an unspoken bond with their secrets, so they never needed to clarify.
 It was almost second nature to them to detect when the other was sharing something with you and you alone.